by Frank Overton

 There are two power zones critical to successful criterium racing that are often overlooked in a traditional training plan: power above your threshold and zero time (if that is even a zone).
 Often times comparison of files between the winner and a pack finisher in the same crit reveals that the winner spent more time at zero!
 However, when it really counted such as making “the break” or the sprint finish, the winner’s power output dwarfed the pack finisher.
 Why?
 Because the winner spent more time at zero, was more rested, and metered his efforts better than the pack finisher.
 This also goes back to that crafty crit racer thing.

 Now this may not always be the case (or possible) so in addition to increasing your zero time in a crit, you might also want to consider training at the type of power outputs you’ll need to chase and drop your competitors.
 For starters, entering more crits is an ideal way to train which, again, goes back to the crafty crit racing experience thing.
 In addition, short intervals 5-20 seconds in length at power levels WAY above your threshold mimic criteriums the best.
-Looking at an SRM file from a typical crit reveals anywhere from 10 – 80 spikes depending on the course, category, length, level, intensity, and terrain.
+Looking at a power file from a typical crit reveals anywhere from 10 – 80 spikes depending on the course, category, length, level, intensity, and terrain.
 Break that down into an interval workout and start with a workout of ten to thirty 5 second sprints (depending on your fitness level).
 Now further break up those sprints into sets of 4-6 sprints each.
 Once again start slowly and work your way up in intensity and number of sets.
 But you can do it; its just all out for five seconds followed by 15-30 seconds of rest and repeat.
 Break up the sets with 5 minutes of rest and you have yourself a great criterium specific mid-week workout.
 In total a typical workout may be only 2.5 minutes of intensity but its at an intensity much much greater than your power at threshold.
 We’re talking 300 -1000 watts!
 The idea is to stimulate your body to be able to handle power outputs of this magnitude on a regular repeated basis.
 Just what occurs in a criterium.
 Here are some other great goto criterium interval workouts: that will increase your anaerobic capacity:

 Zone 6: 2 sets of 4 x 30 secs ON 30 sec OFF, FULL GAS, >125% of your FTP, 5 minutes in between sets